PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 2. ACTA2 encodes α-smooth muscle actin, a marker of activated myofibroblasts that are primarily responsible for collagen synthesis during fibrosis.
 3. CCN2, connective tissue growth factor, acts as a key pro-fibrotic mediator that promotes cell adhesion, proliferation, and matrix production.

+Across all three genes, a similar expression pattern was observed.
+The control WT mice served as the baseline, with relative gene expression normalized to 1.
+Bleomycin-treated WT mice showed a marked decrease in relative gene expression compared to control WT mice.
+Specifically, COL1A1 expression was reduced by approximately 10-fold (p = 0.002), ACTA2 showed a decrease of close to 8-fold (p = 0.008), and CCN2 exhibited a 2-fold reduction, though not statistically significant (refer to graph 4,5,6).

+This trend may be attributed to the presence of intact SOCS3 in myeloid cells in these mice.
+The data suggest that SOCS3 could possibly be playing a protective role by dampening the inflammatory response, thereby limiting fibrotic progression even following bleomycin-induced injury.
+In this context, the injury response appears to be more tightly regulated when SOCS3 is present.

+In contrast, the knockout genotype exhibits a different pattern.
+Control knockout mice served as the baseline, with relative gene expression normalized to 1, similar to the control WT group.
+However, bleomycin-treated knockout mice showed a marked increase in gene expression, with approximately a 1.5-2 fold upregulation observed across all three genes.
+This increase may be attributed to the absence of SOCS3, leading to a less regulated inflammatory response and enhanced fibrotic signaling within the lung following injury (refer to graph 7,8,9).

+Statistically significant increases were observed for ACTA2 and CCN2 (p = 0.007 for both), while COL1A1 also showed an upward trend, although this did not reach statistical significance.

+### <strong>5.2 Main Study 2</strong>
+#### <strong>5.2.1 Phenotype</strong>
+Phenotypic changes observed in Main Study 2 were consistent with those reported in Main Study 1.
+Control mice from both WT and knockout groups showed a slight increase in body weight of approximately 1-2% over the study period, whereas bleomycin-treated mice exhibited a marked reduction of approximately 20-25% (refer to graph 10).
+Statistical analysis using a one-way ANOVA confirmed that these changes were significant (p = 0.001).
+Signs of physical distress, including altered gait, and weight distribution were also observed in some treated animals.

+Similarly, lung weights in bleomycin-treated mice were increased by approximately 1.5-2-fold compared to controls across both genotypes (refer to graph 11).
+This resulted in an elevated lung-to-body weight ratio, consistent with fibrotic progression driven by inflammation and tissue remodelling.

+Overall, a negative correlation between body weight and lung weight was again observed, reinforcing the relationship between weight loss and increased lung burden following bleomycin treatment.

+#### <strong>5.2.2 Genotype</strong>
+#### <strong>5.2.2a Genotyping 1</strong>
+Similar to Main Study 1, WT and knockout mice in Main Study 2 were genotyped prior to further experimentation.

+#### <strong>5.2.2b Hydroxyproline Assay Experiment</strong>
+Unfortunately, there were insufficient reagents remaining in the Sigma-Aldrich kit used for the hydroxyproline experiments.
+Due to safety regulations, the kit could no longer be procured, as the vendor had discontinued its sale.
+As a result, the experiment could not be carried out.
+However, repeating the experiment is important, as definitive conclusions could not be drawn from the data obtained in Main Study 1.

+#### <strong>5.2.2c qPCR</strong>
+In contrast to the qPCR results from Main Study 1, all three genes, COL1A1, ACTA2, and CCN2 displayed a similar but opposite expression pattern in Main Study 2.
+The control WT mice served as the baseline, with relative gene expression normalized to 1.
+Bleomycin-treated WT mice exhibited a marked increase in relative gene expression compared to WT controls.

+Specifically, COL1A1 expression increased by approximately 3-fold (p = 0.008), ACTA2 showed a 2-fold increase (p = 0.04), and CCN2 exhibited a 1.5-fold increase (p = 0.04), with all changes reaching statistical significance (refer to graph 12-14).

+This trend is consistent with the expected effects of bleomycin-induced injury, where increased expression of fibrosis-associated genes reflects enhanced extracellular matrix deposition and myofibroblast activation.
+In contrast to Main Study 1, where gene expression was unexpectedly suppressed, the upregulation observed here suggests a more typical fibrotic response following bleomycin treatment.
+This may indicate that the regulatory effects of SOCS3 observed in Main Study 1 were less pronounced in this cohort, or that variability in experimental conditions influenced the inflammatory and fibrotic response.

+Similarly, the knockout genotype exhibited a comparable pattern.
+Control knockout mice served as the baseline, with relative gene expression normalized to 1.
+However, bleomycin-treated knockout mice showed a marked increase in gene expression, with approximately a 1.5-2 fold upregulation observed across all three genes (refer to graph 15-17).
+This increase may be attributed to the absence of SOCS3, resulting in a less regulated inflammatory response and enhanced fibrotic signalling within the lung following injury.
+Notably, this trend is consistent with observations from Main Study 1, further supporting the role of SOCS3 in modulating the fibrotic response.

+To further investigate the inflammatory component underlying these fibrotic changes, qPCR analysis of key immune markers was performed as part of Objective 2.
+The markers assessed included TNF-α, IL-6, IL-1β, and TGF-β.
+TNF-α and IL-1β are pro-inflammatory cytokines that play central roles in initiating and amplifying inflammatory responses.
+IL-6 is a multifunctional cytokine involved in both pro- and anti-inflammatory signalling, while TGF-β is a key regulator of fibrosis, promoting myofibroblast activation and extracellular matrix production.

+Across these immune markers, a generally consistent trend was observed, with the exception of IL-6.
+The control WT mice served as the baseline (normalized to 1), and bleomycin-treated WT mice exhibited a slight increase in relative gene expression compared to controls.
+However, these changes were minimal, with less than a one-fold difference, and did not reach statistical significance.
+Notably, IL-6 showed a decrease in expression following bleomycin treatment, suggesting a potentially distinct regulatory response compared to the other cytokines, potentially due to its dual role in both pro- and anti-inflammatory signalling (refer to graph 18).

+A similar pattern was observed in the knockout genotype.
+Control knockout mice again served as the baseline, while bleomycin-treated knockout mice demonstrated an increase in gene expression, with approximately a 1.5-2-fold upregulation across most markers(refer to graph 19).
+This further supports the notion that the absence of SOCS3 leads to a less controlled inflammatory response, contributing to enhanced fibrotic signalling in the lung.
+This trend is consistent with earlier findings and further supports the role of SOCS3 in regulating both inflammatory and fibrotic pathways.

+However, when comparing bleomycin-treated WT and knockout groups directly, no clear or consistent trend was observed across the immune markers.
+Although changes in relative gene expression were present, with some genes showing upregulation and others downregulation, these differences were not statistically significant.
+This variability suggests that the inflammatory response may be influenced by additional factors beyond SOCS3 deficiency alone, highlighting the complexity of immune regulation in bleomycin-induced pulmonary fibrosis.

 # <strong>6.
 Conclusion </strong><br>
 This study investigated the role of myeloid-specific SOCS3 deficiency in bleomycin-induced pulmonary fibrosis using a conditional knockout murine model.
 Overall, the findings suggest that SOCS3 plays a key regulatory role in both inflammatory and fibrotic processes within the lung.